StefRuseva88/qUnit-func-tests/README.md

 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions open an issue in the repository.
+For any questions or suggestions, please open an issue in the repository.